LipSurf/plugins/docs/api-reference/command.md

 - Type: `boolean`
 - Default: `false`

  Whether to execute this command in the focused frame or iFrame.
+Won't work if the final focus is document.body.

 ### test